google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/filtering_data.rst

 .. admonition:: Filters in Sheets

-   **A filter is a way of selecting a subset of rows based on a set of column conditions.** A “column condition” is a statement on the value in a column.
+   **A filter is a way of selecting a subset of rows based on a set of column conditions.** A “column condition” is a statement that restricts the value in a column.

 For example, if column A contains two-letter state codes of the USA, and you